Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 Now, I’m not saying that you shouldn’t blog about what you’re passionate about.
-I’m just telling you that it will be really hard to make it work and monetize your Blog.
+I’m just telling you that it will be tough to make it work and monetize your blog.

-If you really want to make money blogging, you require to choose a niche that is already proven to be profitable.
+If you really want to make money blogging, you must choose a niche that is already proven to be profitable.

-Basically, there are only 2 questions you need to ask yourself when choosing a blog niche.
+You need to ask only three questions when choosing a blog niche.